apache/incubator-heron/website2/docs/schedulers-aurora-local.md

 Since Apache Aurora already uses an Zookeeper instance you can directly use that instance to execute State Manager tasks of Heron.
 First you need to configure Heron to work with the Zookeeper instance.
-You can find meanings of each attribute in [Setting Up ZooKeeper State Manager] (../../statemanagers/zookeeper).
+You can find meanings of each attribute in [Setting Up ZooKeeper State Manager](state-managers-zookeeper).
 Configurations for State manager are located in the directory `/home/vagrant/.heron/conf/aurora`.

 Open the file `statemgr.yaml` using vim ( or some other text editor you prefer )